billchuong2018/IIoT-Solution-for-Saltwater-intrusion-/README.md

 Support and Contribute by : Tony T ( Viet Nam ); Tom S, Christ T, May T ( Canada) ;

+Thank you many contribution from Experts from Viet Nam, Canada, US ...to help for clarify the problem and technical advise.

 https://github.com/billchuong2018/IIoT-Solution-for-Saltwater-intrusion-/blob/master/16.%20Our%20Team.JPG